There are many of us dreaming or wishing about becoming our own boss.

 It is a common thing for many aspiring entrepreneurs.

-In this article, I am going to layout a few aspects and issues that you probably will encounter on your path of becoming your own boss.
+In this article, I am going to lay out a few aspects and issues that you probably will encounter on your path to becoming your own boss.

 Then, you can read the Pros and Cons so you will have a nice overview.